 Soon after their arrival in Taiwan, the wife gave birth to the couple’s first child—a beautiful girl they named Kim-ko· (Jīn’gū in Mandarin).
 Three years later, they had another daughter, whom they named Kim-chhenn (Jīnzhēn in Mandarin).
 But soon after the second childbirth, the wife became ill and passed away—leaving behind a grief-stricken husband to look after the two girls alone.

-The widowed father of two worked hard for his daughters and the two girls grew to be kind and loving daughters.
+The widowed father of two worked hard for his girls and the sisters grew to be kind and loving daughters.
 The elder girl was caring and considerate.
 She looked after her father and sister, the wellbeing of her family and patiently saw her home through difficult times.
 The younger sister was more lively, playful and spontaneous.

 One day, the father had to travel to a distant township in order to conduct some business.
 He assured his two daughters that he would return before sundown.
 His errand, however, took longer than he had anticipated and he was forced to take refuge in a small roadside inn that evening.
 He managed to request a speedy messenger be despatched from the inn to inform his daughters of the change of plans.